Geometry of Nonrelativistic string: Action for Nonrelativistic Particle in Curved Background

 We start with a short review of the calculations and results for the nonrelativistic particle model treated by the Galilean gauge theory (GGT) \cite{BMN1}.
-The parametrized action for a non relativistic particle in $3$ dimensional Euclidean space and absolute time is given by,
+In $3$ dimensional Euclidean space and absolute time the parametrized action for a nonrelativistic particle is given by,

+where $a$ denotes space index and $\lambda$ is some parameter which changes monotonically and continuously along the world line.
+A very important aspect of the action (\ref{actionum}) is its invariance under the reparametrization transform $\lambda \to \lambda^{\prime}(\lambda)$ which is evident from (\ref{actionum}) .

+Often we will use the proper time ($\tau$) as the parameter.
+The parameters which are connected with $\tau$ as in the form

+are called the affine parameters.
+Note that $A$ and $B$ are constant.
+Henceforth we will mean the parameter as affine parameter , unless otherwise stated. .5cm In our description the coordinates $X^\rho$ are functions of $\lambda$ , $X^\rho=X^\rho(\lambda)$.
+One may consider $X^\rho$ as a set of four scalars with respect to the metric on the world line .
+In case of the particles this is trivial but for strings or higher order branes this is not so as we will see in this paper.